santoshini034/codsoft_2/README.md

 # codsoft_2
-A project on task manager
+A project on assigning work to the group members and tracking its progress